slsa-framework/oss-na24-slsa-workshop/activities/05/model_signing.md

 $ python3 main.py verify --path path/to/model/ --identity "${identity}" --identity-provider "${provider}"
 ```

 All you needed to verify was an identity and its provider.
 No cryptographic keys involved.
+Let's see in details how everything fits together in the next section.

 ### End-to-end model signing and verification